MattJBorowski1991/SparseMoE/prof/md/run7/ncu_details.md

 ### Scheduler Statistics

-Interestingly, Eligible & Issued Warps achieve significantly better results for int4 and fp8.
-Even more interesting — this has almost no impact on Achieved Occupancy (~49% for all); this is why we leave the "Occupancy" section out of this analysis.
+Eligible and Issued Warps are significantly higher for INT4 and FP8 than for INT8 and FP16.
+Notably, this improved scheduling efficiency has almost no impact on Achieved Occupancy (~49% for all variants), which is why occupancy is not analysed separately here.

 ![Quantizations - Scheduler Statistics](../../images/run7/sparse_moe_quantizations_scheduler_stats.jpg)

 ### Warp State Statistics

-Warps wait the least between instructions for int4 and fp8 (both ~10 cycles) vs fp16 (22.7) and int8 (25.6).
+INT4 and FP8 have the shortest average inter-instruction stall time (~10 cycles each) versus FP16 (22.7 cycles) and INT8 (25.6 cycles).
-This likely explains the relatively small (~20%) performance improvement of int8 vs fp16, driven by increased Stall MIO Throttle and Stall Long Scoreboard.
+This likely explains INT8's modest ~20% gain over FP16: warp execution is throttled by Stall MIO Throttle and Stall Long Scoreboard, indicating that memory sub-system latency is the limiting factor rather than instruction throughput.

 ![Quantizations - Warp State Statistics 1](../../images/run7/sparse_moe_quantizations_warp_state_stats_1.jpg)

 ![Quantizations - Warp State Statistics 2](../../images/run7/sparse_moe_quantizations_warp_state_stats_2.jpg)

 ### Instruction Statistics

-Instructions statistics provide a glimpse on why there was a deterioration in performance for the fp8 kernel (in orange) - fp8 had 4.13bn executed instructions vs 1.78bn of fp16, 1.27bn of int8 and 1.44bn of int4.
+Instruction statistics explain the FP8 performance regression: FP8 executed 4.13 billion instructions versus 1.78 billion for FP16, 1.27 billion for INT8, and 1.44 billion for INT4 — a 2.3× overhead relative to the FP16 baseline.

-fp8 dominates most instruction types with large jumps in instruction count for:
+FP8 dominates most instruction types, with large jumps in instruction count for:
-- IMAD - Integer Multiply and Add
+- IMAD — Integer Multiply and Add
-- BRA - Relative Branch
+- BRA — Relative Branch
-- BSSY - Synchronize Threads on a Convergence Barrier
+- BSSY — Synchronize Threads on a Convergence Barrier
-- ISETP - Integer Compare and Set Predicate
+- ISETP — Integer Compare and Set Predicate

 Including extreme outliers:
-- F2I - Float to Int Conversion
+- F2I — Float to Int Conversion
-- HADD2 - FP16 Add
+- HADD2 — FP16 Add
-- FSETP - FP32 Compare and Set Predicate
+- FSETP — FP32 Compare and Set Predicate

-And presence in almost all other Instruction Types!
+...as well as non-trivial presence across nearly every other instruction type.
+This instruction explosion is the primary cause of FP8's net latency regression relative to FP16.

 ![Quantizations - Instruction Statistics 1](../../images/run7/sparse_moe_quantizations_instruction_stats_1.jpg)
 ![Quantizations - Instruction Statistics 2](../../images/run7/sparse_moe_quantizations_instruction_stats_2.jpg)